 Despite knowing this and having access to technology that minimizes paper use, a lot of businesses are having problems with going paperless.
-Nevertheless, going paperless will help you reduce office waste, save time, and store important documents more securely to ensure that you not only keep critical information away from unauthorized eyes, but you are also in compliance with data security regulations.
+Nevertheless, going paperless will help you reduce office waste, save time, and store important documents more securely to ensure that you not only keep critical information away from unauthorized eyes but are also in compliance with data security regulations.

 Here is what you need to know about businesses going paperless.

 As mentioned earlier, about 50% of a business’s waste is paper.
 Therefore, by going paperless, you will be reducing your impact on the local landfill.
 Moreover, running a paperless operation helps support earth-friendly efforts such as water conservation considering it takes about 3 gallons of water to make a single sheet of paper!